Resources for Food Bloggers and Food Photographers

 Tools for Getting your Blog Started:

-Domain Name: You’ll learn in Food Blogger Pro that there are some basic steps you’ll need to accomplish to get your blog up and running.
+Domain Name: There are some basic steps you’ll need to accomplish to get your blog up and running.
 One of the early steps is registering your domain name.
 I started A Baker’s House in 2011 and have been a customer with NameCheap from the get go.
 On their site you’re able to search for a domain name and purchase it (or transfer a current one you own to them).
 Adding the WhoIs Protection to your domain is an easy (and important) step through NameCheap.
 I renew both my domain name and WhoIs Protection in one payment every year.

 Tools for Keeping your Blog Running Smoothly:

-Tailwind: Tailwind is a marketing app for Pinterest.
-You can use it on your desktop or on your phone and it will reshape the way that you view Pinterest.
-Recently I joined Tailwind and it’s exciting to dedicate time and effort towards my goal of expanding my interaction on Pinterest.
-Tailwind creates the ability to schedule your pins.
+I joined Tailwind and it’s exciting to dedicate time and effort towards my goal of expanding my interaction on Pinterest.
+Tailwind (affiliate) creates the ability to schedule your pins.
 You will save valuable time while creating a more consistent approach to sharing your content on Pinterest.
 Start with the free trial then, if it is a good fit for you, upgrade to their PLUS program for full access.
 This link will give you $15 credit towards your first year; I’ll also earn a credit if you sign up.
+(Affiliate)

 I recommend the Adobe Creative Cloud option that provides both Lightroom CC and Photoshop CC for a monthly (or yearly) rate.
 I am able to edit my photos in Lightroom CC then use Photoshop CC to create long pins for Pinterest.
 There is a learning curve to using Adobe’s programs, and I’ve had great success following the tutorials provided within the program.
 Food Blogger Pro has also been a great resource for learning more about the details of Lightroom CC and Photoshop CC.